beacalvo/FMP/main_code_scripts/README.md

 # Main code

-The main code used throughout this project are available is available at this repository.
+The main code used throughout this project are available is available at this folder.
 The code can be in three different programming languages: Bash, Python and, mainly, R. The main code is divided in smaller chunks of code.

 ## 1. Code to summarize variant quality control results